zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 The SDLC did not emerge fully formed as a predefined framework.
 It developed gradually as engineers discovered which practices prevented particular classes of failure.
 Requirements practices appeared because teams were building systems that did not match the needs they were supposed to solve.
 Architecture reviews emerged because structural design mistakes were expensive to correct once implementation had begun.
 Testing became formalized because defects discovered in production were disruptive and costly.
 Change and release controls appeared because uncontrolled updates could destabilize operational systems.
 Monitoring eventually became essential because even well-tested systems behave differently once they encounter real environments.

-Viewed this way, the SDLC is not simply a workflow.
+Viewed this way, the SDLC is not simply a workflow but a **formal risk management model**.
 It is a collection of controls that exist because particular risks occur often enough to justify preventing them.
+These controls explicitly map to various risk classes, such as requirements risk (e.g., building the wrong system), structural risk (e.g., architectural flaws), and operational risk (e.g., deployment instability).
 Modern governance frameworks follow a similar logic.
 NIST’s Risk Management Framework integrates risk considerations directly into the system lifecycle, and COBIT approaches enterprise IT governance as the coordination of objectives, resources, and risk.
 The principle behind both is straightforward: technology risk does not disappear simply because systems become easier to build.

-Ob the other hand, AI-assisted development clearly changes how software can be produced.
+On the other hand, AI-assisted development clearly changes how software can be produced.
 It reduces the effort required to generate code, helps developers explore alternative approaches quickly, and allows teams to move from idea to prototype much faster than before.
 What it does not change are the underlying risks.

 Systems can still be built against incorrect requirements.
 Architectures can still fail under real workloads.
 Implementations can still contain vulnerabilities.
 Deployments can still disrupt production environments.
 Systems can still become difficult to maintain.
 Those risks existed before AI and they remain today.
 If the risks remain, the need for controls remains as well.